Receiver operating characteristic: Radar in detail

+for the signal to noise ratio $\mathcal{X}$.
+Here, $\mathcal{X}$ is not in decibels, as is common in many radar applications.
+Conversion to decibels is through $\mathcal{X}_{dB}=10\log_{10}\mathcal{X}$.
+From this figure, the common entries in the radar range equation (with noise factors) may be solved, to estimate the required effective radiated power.

 ROC curves beyond binary classification

 The extension of ROC curves for classification problems with more than two classes is cumbersome.
 Two common approaches for when there are multiple classes are (1) average over all pairwise AUC values and (2) compute the volume under surface (VUS).
 To average over all pairwise classes, one computes the AUC for each pair of classes, using only the examples from those two classes as if there were no other classes, and then averages these AUC values over all possible pairs.
 When there are c classes there will be c(c − 1) / 2 possible pairs of classes.